daviderigamonti/InTraVisTo/README.md

 ```
 The `<PORT>` and `<TOKEN>` placeholders indicate respectively the host port that you wish to expose *InTraVisTo* from, and your Hugging Face token in order to access the repositories for various models on [Hugging Face :hugs:](https://huggingface.co/).
 A notable part of this command is the GPU runtime settings (represented by the `--runtime=nvidia --gpus all` portion), which needs to be customized according to the GPU availability of the host machine.
-Another important section is the persistent memory mount point (indicated by `-v $(pwd)/huggingface:/app/huggingface:rw`) that defines the storage location of cached huggingface models inside the host machine filsystem; by default this is set to be the `huggingface` directory inside the cloned copy of this repository.
+Another important section is the persistent memory mount point (indicated by `-v $(pwd)/huggingface:/app/huggingface:rw`) that defines the storage location of cached huggingface models inside the host machine filesystem; by default this is set to be the `huggingface` directory inside the cloned copy of this repository.

 ### Execute from the Source Code